gomson/vicsydev/duffs_device_in_cl.md

 ```

 ### semantics
-This implementation has the added quirk of only allowing yields from task scope, any yield calls from nested scopes are dealt with as soon as the stack unwinds.
+This implementation has the added quirk of only allowing yields from task scope, yields from nested scopes are dealt with as soon as the stack unwinds.

 ```
 Lifoo> 40 1 ((task-yield inc)@ call 1 +) task